On Classifying Continuous Constraint Satisfaction Problems: Introduction

 \section{Introduction}

 In geometric packing, we are given a set of two-dimensional pieces, a container and a set of motions.
 The aim is to move the pieces into the container without overlap, and while respecting the given motions.
-Recently, Abrahamsen, Miltzow and Seiferth showed that many geometric packing problems are \ER-complete (FOCS 2020)~\cite{abrahamsen2020framework}.
-Despite the fact that the arXiv version is roughly 100 pages long, the high-level approach follows the same principle as many other hardness reductions.
+Recently, Abrahamsen, Miltzow and Seiferth showed that many geometric packing variants are \ER-complete (FOCS 2020)~\cite{etrPacking}.
+Despite the fact that the first arXiv version is roughly 100 pages long, the high-level approach follows the same principle as many other hardness reductions.
 First, they showed that a technical intermediate problem is hard and then they reduced from this technical problem.
-In their case, a specific continuous constraint satisfaction problem called \etrinv serves as this intermediate \ER-complete problem.
+In their work, \etrinv, a specific continuous constraint satisfaction problem, serves as this intermediate \ER-complete problem.
+A complete definition of continuous constraint satisfaction problems is provided in the subsequent section.
 Specifically, \etrinv contains essentially only addition constraints ($x+y = z$) and inversion constraints ($x\cdot y = 1$).
 In the second step, they showed how to encode addition and inversion using geometric objects.
-This enabled them to show in a unified framework that various geometric packing problems are \ER-complete, see \Cref{fig:pack-results}.
+This enabled them to show in a unified framework that various geometric packing problems are \ER-complete.

 The inversion constraint is particularly handy as it was shown in various other works that it is particularly easy to encode geometrically~\cite{AnnaPreparation, AreasKleist, NestedPolytopesER, ARTETR}.
 Curiously, Abrahamsen, Miltzow and Seiferth left arguably the most interesting case of packing convex polygonal objects into a square container open.
 The missing puzzle piece seemed to be a gadget to encode the inversion constraint for this case.
-They dedicate Section 8.4 on explaining the difficulties to find such a gadget and give the following comment.

-\textit{``Gadget wanted!
-Most interesting to us is whether there exists a gadget encoding $x \cdot y \leq 1$, using a polygonal container, convex polygonal pieces, and rotation. [...]
-Despite much effort, we could not find such a gadget.'' }